kateachoi/Introduction-to-Computer-Science/problem-set-4/README.md

 file.
 3) The project should include a text-based Readme file briefly explaining the purpose and functionality of your Java application.
 Also, list design decisions made during implementation of the code.

+# Note:
+In order to implement topics discussed about classes, subclasses, and interfaces, this project was completed by following the following video: https://www.youtube.com/watch?v=K9qMm3JbOH0